-If you've ever had issues charging your iPad, iPhone, or iPod touch, like most other Apple products, the culprit to blame is usually a frayed or damaged cord.
-It's a common design flaw due to thinness of the cables and the weak sheath surrounding them, but it's not always the problem.
+If you've ever had issues charging your iPad, iPhone, or iPod touch, like most other Apple products, the culprit to blame is usually a frayed or damaged cable.
+It's a common design flaw due to the thinness of the cords and the weak sheath surrounding them — but that's not always the problem.

-When your Lightning to USB cable seems to be in visibly perfect condition, but your iOS device still won't charge whenever plugged into a computer or the USB power adapter, then the next thing to look out for is shockingly easy.
+When your Lightning-to-USB cable (or Lightning-to-USB-C cable if you fast charge) seems to be in visibly perfect condition, but your iOS device still won't charge whenever plugged into a computer, a USB charging hub, or the USB power adapter that you have, then the next thing to look out for is shockingly easy.

 Yes, that's right.
 It's something so freaking simple, yet, most of us would probably never think about it.
-A lot of dirt, sand, lint, and other debris can get jammed up in that Lightning port, and it will prevent the contacts on the Lightning connector from hitting their marks inside the port.
+A lot of dirt, sand, lint, and other debris can get jammed up in that Lightning port on your device, and it will prevent the contacts on the Lightning connector on the cable from hitting their marks inside the port.

 If you have an iPad, iPhone, or iPod touch that suddenly stopped charging, clean all of the junk out of the port using a small tool.
-A toothpick or paper clip works well.
-You could also use the SIM card remover that came with your device (sans iPod touch and Wi-Fi only iPad models), but not all boxes will contain one.
+A toothpick, paper clip, or pushpin works well.
+You could also use the SIM card remover that came with your device, but not all iOS devices come with one.
+For instance, the iPod touch and Wi-Fi-only iPad models won't, and if your iPhone came with the SIM already installed, it likely won't have one either since you wouldn't need it.

-When using the tool, do it carefully, as you don't want to damage the port and permanently screw up the connection to the charger.
-That's why a toothpick might be better, as you're less likely to scratch things up in there, but if you're not careful, you could leave some splinters behind.
+When using any of the tools mentioned above, or something similar, insert it and dig around the port carefully, as you don't want to damage the inside of the port and permanently screw up the connection to the charger.
+A toothpick might be better if you're worried about it, as you're less likely to scratch things up in there, but if you're not careful, you could leave some splinters behind.

 Using the SIM card remover tool, I slowly stuck the pin side of the Lightning port, all the way to the bottom, and slowly went around the oval shape of the port a couple of times.